“We value relationships and strive to function as a family, caring for one another’s needs.”

 We are governed by an elder board, with the pastor serving as a member of the board.
 They provide spiritual guidance and appoint coordinators to carry out church programs and functions.

-Our members are encouraged to participate in local service opportunities as well as short term mission trips.
+Our members are encouraged to participate in local service opportunities as well as short & long term mission trips.
 We value relationships and strive to function as a family, caring for one another’s needs.